phueb/BabyBERTa/README.md

 we observed the model must not be trained with more than 1 utterance per input.
 This observation hold for the CHILDES corpus, but not for other corpora.

-## BabyBERT vs. fairseq RoBERTa
+## BabyBERTa vs. fairseq RoBERTa
-To train a BabyBERT like model using `fairseq`, make sure to use the following command line arguments:
+To train a BabyBERTa like model using `fairseq`, make sure to use the following command line arguments:

 ```bash
 --batch-size 16